guanlun/algorithms/README.md

 * Right side version of last step.
 * Now, there can only be: left is null and right meets, right is null and left meets, left & right are both null, positive result.

+### Next permutation
+* First find the last item greater than the item after it, then find the minimum item that is after and larger than it.
+* Swap the last increasing index and the minimum larger index.
+* Reverse everything after the last increasing index.
+Note that when comparing the minimum item after `lastIncreasingIndex` that's larger than it, use `>=` instead of `>`, since we'd like to get the last item.

 ### Java
 Do not misuse the LinkedList methods